Misleading content

 by Linas Kiguolis - - Updated | Type: All

-Misleading content is a term used to describe a heading or the whole article that was created to misinform or deceive readers/watchers merely.
-In most cases, the primary purpose of such content is to influence the reader's point of view, form an opinion, cause confusion, discussion, or even create profit for the publisher and other related parties.
-Fake news is a popular way for publishers to make a profit by driving web traffic to their site.
+Misleading content is a term used to describe a heading or an entire article created to misinform or deceive readers.
+The primary purpose of such content is often to influence the reader's viewpoint, form opinions, cause confusion, spark discussion, or generate profit for the publisher and related parties.
+Fake news is a popular method for publishers to drive web traffic to their sites and make a profit.

 Breaking news not always trueMisleading content is a term used to describe false information spreading with the help of misleading headlines.